 The City of Courtenay will value the contributions of all its citizens, nurturing and practicing a culture of proactive involvement in local government reconciliation and all community decisions by creating new avenues for community participation and action.

-like to see partnerships with First Nations, BIPOC [black, Indigenous, people of colour] communities, the homeless, rural constituents, [and] our food providers/ farmers."
-Courtenay Resident
+"I would like to see partnerships with First Nations, BIPOC communities, the homeless, rural constituents, [and] our food providers/farmers."